MBP Faculty Expectations, Recommendations and Important Information

 Talks are also given by faculty and students.
 In addition, there is a session organized by the Student Executive and a plenary talk on a subject of general interest.
 The cost for the retreat is covered by the Department.

-Faculty expectations: Faculty are expected to attend the retreat to network with students and faculty, contribute to seminars, and participate in the lab rotations market as an opportunity to find rotating students for their labs.
+Faculty expectations: Faculty are expected to attend the retreat to network with students and faculty, and contribute to seminars.

 Learn More Here or on Page 50 of the MBP Graduate Student Handbook.